camunda/camunda-docs/versioned_docs/version-0.26/components/concepts/incidents.md

 ---
 id: incidents
 title: "Incidents"
+description: "Learn more about incidents and problems in workflow execution by resolving job-related incidents and workflow instance-related incidents."
 ---

 In Camunda Cloud, an incident represents a problem in a workflow execution.
 That means a workflow instance is stuck at some point and it needs a user interaction to resolve the problem.